epistrephein/rubyproject-template/README.md

 with `bin/setup --with notifications` and add your Telegram user id and bot token to the `config/config.yml` file.

-To setup a cron script for regular checks use the installed `whenever` gem.
+Use the installed `whenever` gem to schedule recurring jobs via cron.
 Customize the interval in `config/schedule.rb`, then run `whenever --update-crontab`.

 A development console is available using `bin/console`.